The below information is correct, to the best of our knowledge, when compiling in 2017. Please use for guidance only.

 It is an island idyll that also has fantastic nightlife, stunning natural scenery and cultural gems around every rocky outcrop.
 It is set in the eastern Mediterranean Sea, east of Greece, south of Turkey and north of Egypt.
 Cyprus is the third largest island in the Mediterranean Sea and the Republic of Cyprus is a member state of the European Union.
 Cyprus is also the third most populous island in the Mediterranean Sea and one of the most popular tourist destinations.
 There is a Turkish controlled area in the north of the island and the rest is under Cypriot rule, apart from two British army bases that are under UK rule.

 Many British expats choose to settle in Cyprus because of the favourable climate and also because of the environmental conditions of the island.
 There is little air pollution, sewage facilities and sanitation provision is good, as is the presence of a piped water system.
 Health care in Cyprus is regarded as being of a high standard, and is a mixture of free state provision, private health care and also other schemes that cater for certain sections of the population.
-You are advised to take an EHIC card on holiday to Cyprus, as it will entitle you to the same level of medical provision as a local would receive.
+You are advised to take an EHIC card on holiday to Cyprus (if it is still valid) or apply for a GHIC (Global Health Insurance Card), as it will entitle you to the same level of medical provision as a local would receive.
 This doesn’t cover all of your medical expenses though, and travel insurance would be needed to cover the cost of repatriation.
 The good thing about healthcare in Cyprus is that it’s generally inexpensive, and the cost of medication is not exorbitant.
 It is safe to drink the tap water in Cyprus, although it has a high chlorine content, so it won’t necessarily be pleasant tasting, so you may still prefer to drink bottled water.

 The Cypriot people are food-lovers who also love to share the delicious cuisine on offer to visitors to the island.
 Cyprus is famed for its meze offerings where there is a ‘little bit of everything’ to sample.
 The flavours on offer are the result of the varied history and the geography of Cyprus, so incorporate tastes of Greece, Turkey, the Middle East and good old English fare.
 Meze can typically include delicacies such as stuffed vine leaves, halloumi cheese (produced by thyme-fed goats, and tasty when fried), hummus and souvlakia (grilled meat kebabs).
 These well-seasoned but not-spicy dishes are often washed down with coffee, beer or brandy.
 It is worth noting that seafood can be pricy due to the low fish stocks in this part of the Med, and many are imported deep-frozen.